hybridflux/SparkOnSpot/README.md

 Given the concerns above, the solution NFRs can be summarized as:

-- Schedule events API must be polled from each Spot VM at an interval > 30 seconds
+- Schedule events API must be polled from each Spot VM at an interval smaller than or equals to 30 seconds
 - The eviction compensation strategy must execute despite the VM having been evicted

 ### Compensation strategies